897899031/KejianXu.github.io/README.md

 1. Preparing the pytorch environment
 2. Preparing the weights file
 3. Preparing the dataset
-4. go to code folder such as cd /yoloax
+4. go to code folder such as: cd /yoloax

 # Performance